SoonbeomChoi/CSD-Blog/index.md

 ## Samples
 <p align="justify">
 CSD dataset is recorded in both English and Korean.
-Some songs are recorded in both Korean and English and they have same meanings.
+Some songs are recorded in both Korean and English with identical lyrics.
 Those samples are shown as below.
 </p>

 <table style="table-layout: fixed;">